 Wednesday, January 26, 2011

 Rahab is a 15 year old girl living with her family outside of Jericho.
 Her father Imri is unable to find work and there is a drought.
 His family is on the verge of starvation.
 In desperation, Imri sells Rahab into sexual slavery to Zedek for a bag full of gold.
-She will go live with Zedek the goldsmith in Jericho for 3 months.
+She will go live with Zedek, the goldsmith in Jericho for 3 months.

 "He didn't need to finish his words.
 Horror seized her so tightly it nearly choked off her breath.
 With rising dread she realized her worst fears had come to pass.
 The nightmare she had dismissed as a misunderstanding the night before was real.
 Her father meant to sell her into prostitution.
 He meant to sacrifice her future, her wellbeing, her life."

 After 3 months of slavery to Zedek, Rahab decides that she is a ruined woman without a life and therefore will continue in her life of prostitution.
 However, she decides to take only a few men as lovers over the following years and only one at a time.
-As time passes we see that Rahab does not worship the gods of her people.
+As time passes, we see that Rahab does not worship the gods of her people.
 Instead, she shudders at the sacrifice of children to Molech and the prostitution in the temples.
 She is revolted by Baal, Asherah and Molech.
-Her life of prostitution disgusts her and to such a sensitive sould, slowly destroys her self esteem and her spirit.
+Her life of prostitution disgusts her and to such a sensitive soul, slowly destroys her self esteem and her spirit.

 "There were days when she would kiss her lover good-bye, smile at him as though he were the center of her world, close the door and vomit.
 She hated what she did.
 But she did not stop.
 She believed she had no alternative.
 What else could she become after what she had been?
 Her life was locked into this destiny."

 By the time Rahab was 17 she had enough silver to purchase an inn on the city wall of Jericho.
 The walls of Jericho were so thick that homes and businesses could be built into them.
-Inns during this time period were synonymous with brothels but Rahab kept a reputable inn known for comfort and refinement where ordinary guests could rest.
-Rahab learns about Israel and the One True God through a lover who tells her about the recent Hebrew victories over the various cities in Canaan.
-When she learns of the victories of the much smaller and poorly equipped army of the Hebrews over Sihon, the great king of the Amorites and of further victories over other walled cities she hungers to know more about them and their God.
+Inns during this time period were synonymous with brothels, but Rahab kept a reputable inn known for comfort and refinement where ordinary guests could rest.
+Rahab learns about Israel and the one true God through a lover who tells her about the recent Hebrew victories over the various cities in Canaan.
+When she learns of the victories of the much smaller and poorly equipped army of the Hebrews over Sihon, the great king of the Amorites and of further victories over other walled cities, she hungers to know more about them and their God.
 Who is this God?

 Gradually Rahab learns more about the Hebrew God, the Lord, who looks after slaves, the poor, and the forgotten.
 While Jericho quakes at the thought of the coming of the Hebrews, Rahab turns to the Lord, praying to the God of the Hebrews to give her life and to save her and her family.
 It is then that Rahab decides to leave her life as a harlot behind.
 Her choice will have incredible consequences for her and her family.
-When the Hebrews send spies into Jericho, Rahab takes the side of The God of the Hebrews with life altering results.
+When the Hebrews send spies into Jericho, Rahab takes the side of the God of the Hebrews with life altering results.
 She saves the spies and they in turn promise to spare her house if she hangs a red cord outside the window of her home.

-When Jericho is destroyed and Rahab and her family are taken in by the Hebrews she now faces the challenge of being accepted by them.
+When Jericho is destroyed and Rahab and her family are taken in by the Hebrews, she now faces the challenge of being accepted by them.
 Her previous life as a zonah however means this task will be a daunting one that may never come to be.
 The warrior in charge of assimilating them into the Hebrews is Salmone who wants nothing to do with Rahab.
 He is scandalized by her past and believes her to be insincere in her repentance.
 But God has other plans and Salmone soon learns otherwise.

 Book Details: